-5.4 Ecological sustainability
+5. Ecological Sustainability

-The provisions of the land use plan and infrastructure plan reflect an ecological sustainable balance that integrates:
+The provisions of the land use plan and infrastructure plan reflect an ecological sustainable balance that integrates-

-- protection of ecological processes and natural systems at local, regional, state and wider levels - economic development - maintenance of the cultural, economic, physical and social wellbeing of people and communities.
+- (vi) protection of ecological processes and natural systems at local, regional, State and wider levels; and - (vii) economic development; and - (viii) maintenance of the cultural, economic, physical and social wellbeing of people and communities.

-Element Measure Actions Ecological sustainability The ecological sustainability principles within the land use plan are enforced.
-Preparation of additional guidelines to promote and facilitate incorporation of ecological sustainable principles in projects within the UDA.
-The development industry is encouraged to better the land use plan's provisions and obtain an exemption from the payment of the component of the uplift of land value identified to be applied to ecological sustainability.
-Expenditure of the funds collected from the uplift of land value component on ecological sustainability projects within the UDA.
+Element Measure Actions Ecological Sustainability The ecological sustainability principles within the Land Use Plan are enforced.
+Preparation of additional guidelines to promote and facilitate incorporation of ecological sustainable principles within projects within the UDA.
+The development industry is encouraged to better the Land Use Plan's provisions and obtain an exemption from the payment of the component of the land value uplift identified to be applied to ecological sustainability.
+Expenditure of the funds collected from the land value uplift component on ecological sustainability projects within the UDA.
 Establishment of a close working relationship with tertiary institutions and private industry to identify projects demonstrating ecological sustainable outcomes to be instituted in the UDA.
 Documentation and promotion of ecological sustainable examples developed within the UDA.